benhandy/Tagflow/README.md

 ### Contributing
-We welcome contributions!
+Contributions are welcome.
 If you'd like to contribute to TagFlow, please follow these steps:

 Fork the repository.